January 23, 2018

 - Avoid unnecessary packet inspection.

-With direct peering with Microsoft’s Azure network, Zscaler’s cloud security platform provides a low latency connection to Office 365 (or any internet location), regardless of location – to deliver a great user experience.
+With direct peering with Microsoft’s Azure network, Zscaler’s cloud security platform provides a low latency connection to Microsoft 365 (or any internet location), regardless of location – to deliver a great user experience.
 There is simply nothing better than going direct.
-And with granular bandwidth control (to both cloud applications and general internet traffic), you can guarantee Office 365 bandwidth to all users.
+And with granular bandwidth control (to both cloud applications and general internet traffic), you can guarantee Microsoft 365 bandwidth to all users.

 As a Gartner magic quadrant leader for the 7th consecutive year, Zscaler moves your security stack to the cloud, providing fast, secure connections between users and applications – regardless of device, location, or network.

-Which is why Zscaler is the default choice for enterprises of all sizes looking to migrate to Office 365 (or other large-scale apps, for that matter).
+Which is why Zscaler is the default choice for enterprises of all sizes looking to migrate to Microsoft 365 (or other large-scale apps, for that matter).

 This is not to say that ExpressRoute will not be used at times, as it could be for larger HQ sites.
 But for branch and remote users who require a first-class user experience, the justification of backhauling traffic is going to be a hard sell.

-With Zscaler, Office 365-enablement is simple, provided, of course, that Microsoft’s guidelines have been followed.
-Enable Office 365 with one-click in Zscaler, then perhaps perform some routing optimisation and bandwidth management.
+With Zscaler, Microsoft 365-enablement is simple, provided, of course, that Microsoft’s guidelines have been followed.
+Enable Microsoft 365 with one-click in Zscaler, then perhaps perform some routing optimisation and bandwidth management.
 That’s it, at least as far as the network is concerned!

 - [Case study] IT infrastructure monitoring service helps 45,000+ University students